vivek1996/react-components/README.md

 # react-component-stack
-This is React.js based Components which are build with Material UI library.
+This is React.js based components which are build with Material UI library.

 ## Example

-Form example:
+Form example form inputs:

 ```js
 import React from 'react';